obeli-sk/obelisk/README.md

 - [ ] Queue capacity setting, adding backpressure to execution submission
 - [ ] Retry budget, disabling retries when the activity is failing certain % of requests
 - [ ] Ability to simulate behaviour of the system with injected failures
+- [ ] Notify activities.
+When called, thir return value must be supplied via an API endpoint.
+- [ ] An API for listing executions with their open notify activities.
+- [ ] Read only query function that can be called during an await point or after execution finishes.

 # Building from source
 Set up the development dependencies using nix flakes: